- Amlogic S905X SoC

 To be able to create a bootable image in OBS, aml_encrypt_gxb tool (available on GitHub) should be modified to support S905X SoC.

-Please note that your SD card or eMMC must be using MBR partitions (not GPT).
+Please note that your SD card or eMMC must use MBR partitions (not GPT).

 GRUB2 works with the EFI boot stack available in U-Boot.